 The Carnegie Hall performance came during a high point in Holiday’s career.
 Indeed, she had a profound influence on American jazz singing, with a vocal style largely inspired by the effect of instrumentalists in that realm of music.

-(Photo: William Gottlieb/Redferns)
+(Photo by William Gottlieb/Redferns)